visit-dav/visit/src/doc/cli_manual/functions.rst

   SetQueryFloatFormat(format_string)

-format_string : type
+format_string : string
     A string object that provides a printf style floating point format.

-return value : integer
-    The SetQueryFloatFormat does not return a value.

 **Description:**

     The SetQueryFloatFormat method sets a printf style format string that isused by VisIt's querys to produce textual output.

 **Example:**